 We Specialize in Stroke Rehab

 We strongly believe that our patients deserve high quality, compassionate care.
-In addition to our overall hospital accreditation by the Joint Commission and The Commission on Accreditation of Rehabilitation Facilities, Northeast Rehabilitation Hospital has earned Disease-Specific Care Certification in Stroke and Brain Injury rehabilitation.
+In addition to our overall hospital accreditation by the Joint Commission, Northeast Rehabilitation Hospital has earned Disease-Specific Care Certification in Stroke and Brain Injury rehabilitation.
 These certifications represent our commitment to provide the highest quality care to our patients with the use of only evidence- based therapies.